What is the National Eucharistic Revival?

 Resources for Children

 There are many, many ways to instill a knowledge of and a relationship with the Blessed Sacrament within our children.
 Below are a few ideas to get started.
-Consider inviting your child to learn or try something new, then track progress on a pilgrimage passport to earn a free gift.
+Consider inviting your child to learn or try something new!

 Watch the following from formed.org – Many parishes in our diocese offer a free formed subscription.
 To see if your parish is one, visit formed.org/signup